NikoIcardo/NikoIcardo/README.md

 This Github is dedicated to my personal projects and my professional development.
 It is also intended to be a loose portfolio.

-Domains I created and own:
+Domains I created and own - note these are more Jr. Projects from a year ago when I was just starting my development journey.
+To get a broader picture of my current skillset visit my resume on my portfolio site:

 - My Web Portfolio: (Built with React and Tailwind CSS) https://NikoIcardo.com
 - Niko's Three.js Demonstration: (Three.js)  https://silly-villani-dcd0b8.netlify.app/